TrggTin/TrggTin/README.md

 ## 👨‍💻 About Me

-I am a passionate Data Analyst with a strong foundation in data analysis, visualization, and statistical methods.
+I am a passionate Data Analyst/AI Engineer with a strong foundation in data analysis, visualization, and statistical methods.
 My goal is to transform complex data into clear, actionable insights that drive business decisions.
 I enjoy solving challenging problems and continuously learning new technologies and methodologies in the data field.

 ## 🛠️ Tech Stack